 Whole communities come together in a way that is quite special, and increasingly forgotten in the West, and ring in the holiday together.
 You can walk down the street, look in any direction, and see multi-coloured explosions painting the night as far as the eye can see.

 You can learn a lot more about the Chinese New Year on the most recent episode of The TEFLCast, the world’s #1 podcast channel for English teachers, but for now, enjoy the video below.
 Have you had any great experiences during a foreign cultures holiday?
-Let us know all about it in the comments, and Happy New Year!
+Let us know all about it in the comments.
+Happy New Year!